-✓ The transferor servicer must Provide to the transferee servicer a copy of all eNotes included in the transfer via MERS eDelivery or some other mutually agreed-upon means.
+/ The transferor servicer must Provide to the transferee servicer a copy of all eNotes included in the transfer via MERS eDelivery or some other mutually agreed-upon means.
+Identify RON loans included in the transfer and provide the transferee servicer access to the RON recording in accordance with Selling Guide , A2-4.1-03, Electronic Records, Signatures and Transactions.
 Update the "Servicing Agent" field in the MERS eRegistry to reflect the transferee servicer or transferee servicer's agent, as applicable.
 Provide to the transferee servicer all associated borrower attribution evidence and audit trail information detailing the eClosing event.